 The Group is committed to good corporate governance to meet the requirements of our business and stakeholders.
-The Audit Committee, Risk Management Committee and Sustainability Management Committee proactively ensure the overall corporate governance, risk management framework and sustainability strategy of the Group.
+The Audit Committee, Risk Management Committee and Sustainability Management Committee proactively ensure the overall corporate governance, risk management framework and sustainability strategy of the Group are working effectively.

-Internal procedures are in place to ensure compliance with all relevant local and international laws and regulations in the places we trade, including comprehensive regulations enacted by the International Maritime Organization (and enforced by its member countries) and international sanctions legislation.
+The Group has put in place appropriate internal procedures to monitor changes in applicable laws and regulations, ensure compliance with all relevant local and international laws and regulations in the places we trade, including comprehensive regulations enacted by the International Maritime Organization (and enforced by its member countries) and international sanctions legislation.
 Our commitment to anti-bribery practices and high standards of corporate governance has been certified by TRACE, and is underscored by our admission as a member of the Maritime Anti-Corruption Network (MACN).